Connect with others who understand.

 Impact of Getting Your License Revoked

-Having your driver’s license revoked or restricted because of a medical condition can cause consequences in a person’s quality of life.
+Having your driver’s license revoked or restricted because of a medical condition can affect your quality of life.

-Since many areas of the United States are car-dependent, the loss of a driver’s license can have a far-reaching negative effect.
-In areas where public transportation options are not feasible, being unable to drive can make it difficult to access employment and social and community activities.
-Being unable to drive can also make it difficult to fulfill family obligations, like taking children to and from school, and doing chores like grocery shopping.
+Since many areas of the United States rely heavily on cars for transportation, losing your driver’s license can have wide-ranging effects.
+In places where public transportation is limited, not being able to drive can make it difficult to get to work, participate in social or community activities, and meet daily needs.
+It can also interfere with family responsibilities, such as taking children to and from school and doing chores like grocery shopping.

-The loss of a driver’s license can also have health consequences, including an increase in depression and a decrease in your overall well-being.
+The loss of a driver’s license can also have consequences for your health.
+This may include depression and a decrease in your overall well-being.

 One MyNarcolepsyTeam member said this about their experience giving up driving: “I can’t drive.
 My independence and life as I know it is over.
 No more driving, swimming, or outdoor activities by myself, and I’m a very independent person.”